dhis2/performance-tests-gatling/stats/README.md

 ### Global Installation (Recommended)

-Install globally using `uv` for easy access from anywhere:
+Install globally using `uv` for easy access from anywhere (use --reinstall to update):

 ```bash
 uv tool install .